The Future of Suburban Retail Looks Worse Than You Realize

 Even without AVs, though, it’s pretty clear that a storm is brewing.
 With taxable land already over-allocated to retail and parking, changing shopping habits, and ever-faster delivery, self-driving cars will only accelerate the changes already happening.
 And communities aren’t necessarily prepared for what’s here, let alone what’s ahead: more empty buildings, a harder economic punch from the lost retail, and heavier road impacts of increased goods delivery.

 At the very least, new developments should be future-proofed against blight and hits to tax revenues, said Robbins.
 “Don’t build any parking garages you can’t adapt to other uses,” he said.
 “Create internal grids and roadways on large new developments, so that you can fill in as things change.”
-To mitigate transportation impacts, Rula said, cities could follow Seattle’s lead in studying goods movements, testing dedicated loading zones and sensor-enabled curbs, and looking at road pricing to mitigate added deliveries, in addition to human trips.
+To ease transportation impacts, Rula said, cities could follow Seattle’s lead by studying goods movements, testing dedicated loading zones and sensor-enabled curbs, and looking at road pricing to mitigate added deliveries, in addition to human trips.

 Communities might also start considering how to reuse all that vacant retail space coming online.
-The sprawling malls of suburban America are turning into the graveyards of its former retail kings—big grey boxes with ghostly logos etched onto the front.
+The sprawling malls of suburban America are turning into graveyards of its former retail kings—big grey boxes with ghostly logos etched onto the front.
 Could they be turned into housing?
 Data centers?
 Museums of a time before Amazon?

 If nothing else, Stein said, cities anticipating and preparing for the future are more likely to come out as winners.
 Those who aren’t—perhaps by dint of their economic inability to plan ahead—could be choking on the fumes.